 To build muscle you need to consume plenty of calories, however these calories should come from quality foods.
 Your diet should include plenty of fruit, vegetables and good carbohydrates such as oats and whole grain foods.
 These quality foods will give you natural energy so you can train your muscles hard enough and keep your body working at its full potential.

 Your body needs protein to build muscle, you need to eat a good source of protein every 3 – 5 hours, your body doesn’t store protein so you need to continually eat it throughout the day.
 You should also drink plenty of water to keep your body hydrated.

 Get plenty of sleep

-You shouldn’t be afraid of resistance training, a very small amount of muscle increase across your whole body will offer some fat burning benefits.
+You shouldn’t be afraid of resistance training, a very small amount of muscle increase across your whole body will offer some fat burning and health benefits.
 If you would like to get toned you would benefit from a high intensity resistance workout designed for your whole body.

-With weight training you can also change the shape of your body, if you are unhappy with a particular area of your body you can train specific body parts to change that area.
+With weight training you can also change the shape of your body.
+If you are unhappy with a particular area of your body you can train specific body parts to change that area.
 With larger firmer glutes/buttocks it will give the appearance of wider hips and a slimmer waist.

 Training for strength and muscle mass differences?

 Training for muscle size or strength, they are both connected however there are differences in how you train depending on what you aim to achieve.

 When we build muscle, we should also become stronger and when we become stronger there will be an increase in muscle mass.
 The two are very much connected as one would expect.
 Everything sounds simple enough, however there is more to it than that.

 Strength training normally involves compound exercises only, exercises such as deadlifts, squats, pressing and lat rows.
 These exercises are the best for increasing overall body strength including core strength.
 Having a strong core should be a priority for everyone, especially for those who are focused on strength training and lifting heavy weights.